yanakolajara/L3_async_v2/lesson25-linked-lists/README.md

 # Lesson #: Linked List

 ## Warm-up (10 minutes)

 - Can you recall any basic data structures we’ve used, like arrays or objects?
 - How do arrays handle adding or removing elements in the middle?
+- What are the time complexities associated with removing or adding elements?
 - What could be a more flexible alternative to arrays for such operations?

 ## Written Question (5 minutes)

 A linked list is an ordered set of data elements, each containing a link to its successorWhy might a linked list be more useful than an array in certain situations?

 ## Lecture Content (20 minutes)

 **What is a Linked List?**
 A linked list is a linear data structure consisting of nodes.
 Each node contains:

 1. **Data** – the value it holds.
 2. **Pointer** – a reference to the next node in the sequence.

 **Types of Linked Lists**

 1. **Singly Linked List**: Each node points to the next node.
 2. **Doubly Linked List**: Each node points to both the next and previous nodes.
 3. **Circular Linked List**: The last node points back to the first node.

 **Why Use Linked Lists?**

 1. Dynamic size: Unlike arrays, linked lists can grow and shrink dynamically.
 2. Efficient insertions/deletions: Adding or removing elements doesn’t require shifting other elements, unlike arrays.

 **Class-Based Implementation in JavaScript**
 Introduce the idea of creating a linked list using classes.
 **Node Class**:

 ```javascript
 class Node {
   constructor(data) {